PyDofus/d3-ts-renderer/README.md

 ## Usage

-Please do not use this lib to build another "skinator", and do not use it on Dofus fan sites that put features behind a paywall.
+Please don’t use this library to create another “skinator,” or to power Dofus fan sites that lock features behind a paywall.

 Aside from those two restrictions, use it however you want.